Why All Your Career Ideas Feel Uninspiring And Unreachable (And What To Do About It)

 Your understanding of the world – of what's possible and available to you – is directly correlated to the way you live your life, on a basic, minute-to-minute, experiential level.

 The newspaper section you read first.
-The shops you go to.
+The shows you watch.
+The buildings you go into.
 The people you talk to.
 The way you get to and from work. the things you do to relax.
 The websites you visit and magazines you read and choices you make at the supermarket.

-And, as a general rule, we slide into these routines and ways of being almost completely without thinking about them.
-Sure, maybe you made a conscious effort and a conscious decision to start going to the gym, or to spend more time with your kids.
-But, on the whole, a huge proportion of our lives operates on automatic pilot.
-Unchosen.
-Thoughtless.
-Intention free.
+And, as a general rule, we slide into these routines and ways of being without too much thought.
+Sure, maybe you made a conscious decision to start going to the gym, or to spend more time with your kids.
+But, on the whole, a huge proportion of our lives operates on autopilot.
+Unchosen, thoughtless, intention-free.

 Once you've started reading a certain newspaper, you don't even think about picking up a different one at the kiosk.
 You watch whatever's on TV at the time you get back from work.
-You go to the same places, run through your usual routines, visit the same websites.
-Every now and again you do something different, but, on the whole, your life looks a certain way.
-It's familiar.
-You know it inside-out.
+You go to the same places, run through your usual routines, walk the same streets.
+Every now and again you do something different, but, on the whole, your life looks a certain way, and you know it inside-out.

 And then you realise: you want a career change.
-You want to do something you really, really love.
-And you have absolutely no idea what that might be.
+You want to do something you love.
+And you have no idea what that might be.

-You frantically scan your mind, looking for something that inspires you and that you could really enjoy doing every day, and you come up empty-handed.
-You look around you, at your life and your friends and the world you know, and there's nothing there that jumps out at you as being amazing enough to warrant packing in your familiar, secure position at work right now.
+You scan your mind, looking for something that inspires you and that you could enjoy doing every day, and you come up empty-handed.
+You look around you, at your life and your friends and the world you know, and there's nothing there that jumps out at you as being enticing enough to warrant packing in your familiar, secure position at work right now.

-It can be a truly panic-inducing realisation: the moment you discover that you really, truly have no idea what would make you happy.
+It can be a scary realisation: the moment you discover that you have no idea what would make you happy.
 But there's a good reason for it.
 It's not because there's something wrong with you.
-It's simply because, chances are, the career of your dreams can't be found within your life as it looks right now.
+It's simply because, chances are, the career you're daydreaming about can't be found within your life as it looks right now.

 The life you live is the water you're swimming in

-A useful way to think about this is to imagine that there are a few different types of knowledge:
+A useful way to think about this is to consider that there are three different types of knowledge:

 1. The things you know